Minimum Capital Required to Start Day Trading Futures

-Day traders shouldn't risk more than one percent of their account on any single trade.
+Day traders shouldn't risk more than 1% of their account on any single trade.
 If trading a $10,000 account, that means the maximum loss a trader should take is $100 on any given trade.
-That way even a string losses won't significantly draw down account capital (see Determine Proper Position Sizing for Futures Trading).
+That way even a string of losses won't significantly drawdown account capital.

 Minimum Capital Required

 There is no legal minimum on what balance you must maintain to day trade futures, although you must have enough in the account to cover all day trading margins and fluctuations which result from your positions.